-In much of the USA or even Canada, however, it’s still a different story.
+In much of the USA or even Canada, however, it’s still a different story when you bring up long-term travel.
 It’s more accepted than it was when I first took off in the mid-90s for a year and then did it twice more, but it’s still an oddity.
 The first step in making plans to make the leap is to understand that a lot of people just aren’t going to get it.
-Here are a few reasons why.
-Maybe if you understand these you’ll be able to just say, “Excuse me, there’s someone over there I need to talk to” when someone starts criticizing your plans instead of getting red in the face and telling them off.

 1) They haven’t traveled much.

-I’ll go out on a limb and say if your favorite TV news network tells you every day that America is the greatest country in the world and every other place out there is screwed up and scary, you’re liable to look at foreign lands in a more negative light than others.
+The more people watch Fox News and Sinclair Media stations, the more likely they are to be afraid of the big scary world out there.
+If your favorite TV news network tells you every day that America is the greatest country in the world and every other place out there is screwed up and scary, you’re liable to look at foreign lands in a more negative light than others.

-If you live in San Francisco or Seattle, making this big announcement will be no big thing.
-If you live in Natchez, MS, different story.
+If you live in San Francisco or Seattle, making this big announcement you are going to go traveling around the world will be no big thing.
+If you live in Mississippi or Kentucky, different story.

-When I left on my first trip around the world, I think some of my relatives sincerely thought I’d come back in a body bag.
-Now that I live in Mexico, they’re waiting for the news that I’ve been beheaded.
+When I left on my first trip around the world, I think some of my relatives in rural Virginia and Texas sincerely thought I’d come back in a body bag.
+Now that I am living back in Mexico again, they’re probably waiting for the news that I’ve been beheaded.

 2) They don’t believe you can do it on the cheap

-You could buy some people The World’s Cheapest Destinations, send them blog posts with prices, and pull up hotel sites to show them rates in other countries and they still won’t believe you can travel for cheap.
-As I said in this post, to many Americans, travel means a trip to Disney World, Cancun, or London—or a Caribbean Cruise.
+You could buy some people The World’s Cheapest Destinations, send them blog posts with prices, and pull up hotel sites to show them rates in other countries and they still won’t believe you can travel long-term for cheap.
+To many Americans, travel means a trip to Disney World or a Caribbean Cruise–maybe London or Cancun if they’re really going to get adventurous.
 They simply can’t fathom that you could eat a nutritious meal for $2, get an hour-long massage for $5, or find a decent double room anywhere for $12.
 To them, traveling to a foreign country and spending less than you would at home on bills each month just does…not…compute.